AdamISZ/aut-ct/security-analysis.md

 The full transcript between the prover and verifier is (setup: C, C2), (R1, R2, e, s1, s2) and validity requires s1.G + s2.H = R1 + e.C, and s1.J = R2 + e.C2 .
 To fake these transcripts for the interactive protocol, that started with (C, C2), without access to the secrets (x, delta), we choose (e, s1, s2) at random and then calculate R1 = s1.G + s2.H - e.C, and R2 = s1.J - e.C2.
 This proves HVZK.
 Applying the ROM assumption, we argue for zero knowledgeness based on the indistinguishability of the distribution of these fake transacripts, from the distribution of real ones.

+### Correct application of the Fiat-Shamir heuristic

+The challenge should be formed as Hash(C, C2, R1, R2, message).
+A reminder here that "C2" is in some other places "I" or the "key image", and it is calculated as xJ where J is the agreed, NUMS, alternate generator for DLEQ, which should be formed as Hash-to-curve("application-domain-label" + ...) where the ellipsis could include some constant label and a counter string for allowing multiple (but fixed number) of reuses of a pubkey/utxo.

+Forming this hash with the `C` and `C2` values is in line with the Fiat-Shamir heuristic, which requires including the entirety of the conversation transcript that occurs before the hash challenge, into the hash challenge used by the prover to form the response.
+As an illustration of why all this is important, consider that a hash Hash(C, R1, R2, message) may fail the unforgeability of key images in the following way:

+If a prover has provided s2 such that s2.J = R2 + e.C2, then a new response can be formed by additive tweaking: (s2+q), which will validate with the same value R2, and a new key image: C2' = C2 + (1/e).q.J.
+This is because the value of e in the new verification is the same: (s2 + q).J = R2 + e.C2'.
+To be clear, this very simple tweaked forgery would only pass the second of the two verifications, not the first, because it uses a private key of (x + (1/e)q), and not x.

+But this is potentially an unsafe structure, and it may be possible with sufficient cleverness to avoid failure of the other verification, which can lead to a full on forgery-by-malleation of such a Pedersen-DLEQ proof (to be clear, I don't know if this is possible, but it makes little sense to leave this window for forgery open).